jweswimm/Paracrine-Signal-Diffusion/README.md

 # Paracrine-Signal-Diffusion
 Paracrine factor diffusion
-Proof of concept first in 1D (see
+Proof of concept first in 1D with some notes on programming on the GPU (see https://github.com/jweswimm/Paracrine-Signal-Diffusion/blob/main/writeups/proofofconceptwriteup.pdf)